webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             s         [boolean] [default: false]
       --writePagesToRedis                   If set, write page objects to redis [boolean] [default: false]
-      --numRetries                          If set, number of times to retry a p age that failed to load
+      --maxPageRetries, --retries           If set, number of times to retry a p age that failed to load before page is considered to have failed
                                                            [number] [default: 1]
       --failOnFailedSeed                    If set, crawler will fail with exit code 1 if any seed fails.
 When combi